inlandWaters

 -

-This vector layer (polygon) - reference scale 1/200 000 - also identifies the catchment area for each stream segment in the CORB-Contributing area.
-The value for each polygon corresponds to the value carried by the stream segment that drains that area, defined in the Stream Segmentation grid.
-Source: This layer was created by converting the Catchment Grid raster layer into vector format.
+This vector layer (line) – reference scale 1/200 000 – is a infered sub-surface drainage network model of the CORB-Contributing area.
+In the attributes table, each drainage line is linked to the micro catchment in which it resides.
+The creation of this layer was achieved by filtering the Drainage Network model with the Surface Drainage Network model.
 This dataset is part of the GIS Database for the Environment Protection and Sustainable Management of the Okavango River Basin project (EPSMO).
 Detailed information on the database can be found in the “GIS Database for the EPSMO Project†document produced by Luis Veríssimo (FAO consultant) in July 2009, and here available for download.